-Just mark your readings as done (or partially done), sum up your weekly study tasks every Sunday, and edit your current week study plan in a way that feeds both your needs and your goals.
+Just change your readings to done (or partially done), sum up your weekly study tasks every Sunday, and edit your current week study plan in a way that feeds both your needs and your goals.

 Yep.
 It’s definitely great to have a study plan that prevents your CFA exam prep from being messy simply because it’s based on WEEKLY CONTROL.
-But how to stay motivated and keep on going from week to week?
-In spite of setbacks, 8-hour work day, and all other must-attend activities that are part of our lives?
+But how to be motivated every week?
+In spite of setbacks, 8-hour workday, and all other must-attend activities that are part of our lives?

 You need both motivation-oriented and performance-related tools.